vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 airports/ACV  airports/CEC  56
 ...
 {% endhighlight %}

+(Remember from above that using links in a document setting consitute a code smell.
+If you're doing this a lot, check if your data should be modelled as a graph.)

 What if we want to show the departure and arrival airports full names instead of their codes, and have an additional filter on the arrival airport?
 To do this, we need an additional join with the airports table: